ONSdigital/eq-survey-runner-benchmark/README.md

 `gcloud auth application-default login`

-Alternatively you can use a project service Account, you will need to make sure that the service account has permission to access the bucket [see Google docs](https://cloud.google.com/iam/docs/creating-managing-service-accounts).
+Alternatively you can use a project service Account, you will need to make sure that the service account has permission to access the bucket [(see Google docs)](https://cloud.google.com/iam/docs/creating-managing-service-accounts).

-Once the service account has been created you will need to download its JSON keys file [see Google docs](https://cloud.google.com/iam/docs/creating-managing-service-account-keys).
+Once the service account has been created you will need to download its JSON keys file [(see Google docs)](https://cloud.google.com/iam/docs/creating-managing-service-account-keys).
 The path for this file will be used as an environment variable for the `get_benchmark_results.py` script.

 ### Download Benchmark Results